yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

 I found the USB adaptor was somewhat unreliable under Linux; power-cycling the Meraki made it freeze, so I had to unplug and reconnect the USB connection to the host as well.
 This was both with CentOS 4.3 (2.6.9) and Ubuntu 6.06 (2.6.15)

-on ubuntu efty kernel 2.6.19.1 same behavior with pl2303 from siemens datacabel and la_fonera FON2100 (nearly identical hw,but 8/16 MB Flash)
+(on ubuntu efty kernel 2.6.19.1 same behavior with pl2303 from siemens datacabel and la_fonera FON2100 (nearly identical hw,but 8/16 MB Flash)

-'''Opening the case'''

-Peel off the bottom left and top right corners of the silver label on the back of the unit, to reveal two crosspoint screws.
-Remove them, then prise apart the case with a screwdriver.

-'''Startup messages (standard firmware)'''
+= Standard Meraki firmware =

+== Startup messages ==

 [captured from serial port, with ethernet port not connected]